nrfconnect/sdk-nrf/doc/nrf/ug_tfm.rst

 This is achieved by a set of secure run time services such as Secure Storage, Cryptography, Audit Logs, and Attestation.
 Additionally, secure boot via MCUboot in TF-M ensures integrity of run time software and supports firmware upgrade.

-Support for TF-M in |NCS| is currently experimental.
+TF-M is currently fully supported in |NCS| and is automatically included in all samples that are built for targets with Trusted Execution Environment (nRF5340 and nRF9160).
 TF-M is a framework which will be extended for new functions and use cases beyond the scope of SPM.

 For official documentation, see `TF-M documentation`_.